TercioOfParma/AWOG2/README.md

 AWOG 2 rough plan:

 Day 1:
-- All loading features functional
+- All loading features functional X
-- Basic combat system
+- Basic combat system X
 - monsters carry weapon.
-Armour and a consumable
+Armour and a consumable X
-- universal structure for all creatures:
+- universal structure for all creatures: X
-- Base stats( HP, XP, Level):
+- Base stats( HP, XP, Level): X
-- Level influences how much attack is added onto a weapon EG: a sword is 2d6 and the user is level 3, and so gains 2d9
+- Level influences how much attack is added onto a weapon EG: a sword is 2d6 and the user is level 3, and so gains 2d9 X
-- Basic menu interface for combat
+- Basic menu interface for combat X

 Day 2:
-Adjectives to items and monsters
+Adjectives to items and monsters X
-Coloured text
+Coloured text X
-Menu for loading saves, new ones, settings, loading a mod Modding interface
+Menu for loading saves, new ones, settings
+Modding interface X
-More stuff to do on combat menu
+More stuff to do on combat menu X
 Saving and autosaving
-Combat effects (bleed, stun, nerve and circulatory damage)
+Combat effects (bleed, stun, nerve and circulatory damage) X

 Day 3:
 Polish, debugging, any stuff not already done
 Maybe a map
 Linux port
+DOS port